cyberark/conjur/README.md

    **LDAP Authentication**

-   To use LDAP to authentication, run `start` with the `--authn-ldap` flag:
+   To enable a user to log into Conjur using LDAP credentials, run `start` with the `--authn-ldap` flag:

    ```sh-session
    $ cd dev